All Episodes

 They quit too.

-We had Christy Nome on earlier.
+We had Christy Noam on earlier.

-She's saying, Yeah, come to South Dakota.
+She's saying, yeah, come to South Dakota.

 We respect your work.